-The requirements for absolute accuracy of NRSRP in this clause apply to a cell on the same frequency as that of the serving cell for UE Category NB1 .
+The requirements for absolute accuracy of NRSRP in this clause apply to a cell on the same frequency as that of the serving cell for UE Category NB1 in HD-FDD and for standalone deployments in TDD.
 For a UE capable of NSSS-based RRM measurement, provided that nsss-NumOccDiffPrecoders value n1 has been indicated by higher layers, the accuracy requirement as specified in Table.
 9.1.22A.1-2 shall apply.
-Otherwise, the accuracy requirement as specified in Table 9.1.22A.1-1 shall apply.
+Otherwise, the accuracy requirement as specified in Table 9.1.22A.1-1 for HD-FDD and in Table 9.1.22A.1-3 for TDD shall apply.